TerryMooreII/sia/docs/creating-themes.md

 # Creating Themes

-This guide explains how to create custom themes for Sia and how to customize existing themes.
+This guide explains how to create custom themes for Sia, distribute them as npm packages, and customize existing themes.

 ## Table of Contents